exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 # Create Timestamping Service

-In this tutorial we will create a simple timestamping service for an Exonum powered blockchain and start up a four-node network that will process requests to this service.
-The service accepts a single transaction
-type: adding timestamps to the blockchain.
-It also allows you to check that a timestamp with a certain hash has been included into the blockchain.
+In this tutorial we will create a Timestamping service for an Exonum powered blockchain and start up a four-node network that will process requests to this service.
+The service accepts a single transaction type: submitting hashes of files to the blockchain.
+It also allows checking whether a file with a certain hash has been submitted to the blockchain before.

-The current tutorial includes both backend and frontend.
-For convenience, this tutorial is also subdivided into sections on frontend and backend.
-The implemented service relies on the Exonum time oracle to determine the time indicated in the timestamps.
+The implemented service relies on the Exonum time oracle to determine the current time value.

 You can view and download the full source code of this tutorial at our [GitHub repository][timestamping].